sunriselayer/interliquid-sdk/README.md

 - **API-First Design:** The example demonstrates how to submit a transaction via the `/tx` API endpoint, following a Cosmos SDK-style approach where developers interact with the chain via API endpoints rather than direct state access.
 - **Transaction Submission:** The example constructs a `MsgSend` transaction, serializes it, and sends it to the server using a TCP connection.
 - **Server Handling:** The server processes the transaction and updates the state accordingly.

+## 📚 Documentation

+For detailed technical documentation, please refer to our [whitepaper](https://interliquid.sunriselayer.io/whitepaper/).